 Dr. Alexander is an expert on SCI, sexuality, disability, telerehabilitation and climate change and disabiity.
 She worked to establish and is Editor in Chief of the Journal on Climate Change and Health.
 She is also the Editor of the book Telerehabilitation: Principles and Practice and has written over 125 professional articles and chapters.
-She was trained as a Climate Project speaker in 2008 through Al Gore's Climate Reality Project and has lectured extensively around the world nd first brought the topic of climate change and SCI to a rehabilitation audience while President of American Spinal Injury Association.
-Furthermore, she linked climate change and SCI at the Lars Sullivan Lecutre in 2007 in Rekjavik, Iceland.
-Dr. Alexander has spoken in person or virtually at many US med schools and established The Day for Tomorrow and "Canada to Key West Walk" to raise awareness about climate change and disability.
+She was trained as a Climate Project speaker in 2008 through Al Gore's Climate Reality Project, has lectured extensively around the world, and first brought the topic of climate change and SCI to a rehabilitation audience through the President of American Spinal Injury Association.
+Furthermore, she linked climate change and SCI at the Lars Sullivan Lecture in 2007 in Reykjavik, Iceland.
+Dr. Alexander has spoken in person and virtually at many US med schools and established The Day for Tomorrow and "Canada to Key West Walk" to raise awareness about climate change and disability.

 Professor Belgin Erhan is working as a faculty member (Professor) and administrative director at Istanbul Medeniyet University, Medical Shool, Department of Physical Medicine and Rehabilitation.